Sinaptik-AI/pandas-ai/docs/train.md

 os.environ["PANDASAI_API_KEY"] = "YOUR_PANDASAIAPI_KEY"
 ```

+It is important that you set the API key, or it will fail with the following error: `No vector store provided.
+Please provide a vector store to train the agent`.

 ## Instructions training

 Instructions training is used to teach PandasAI how you expect it to respond to certain queries.
 You can provide generic instructions about how you expect the model to approach certain types of queries, and PandasAI will use these instructions to generate responses to similar queries.